Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-BaoHuynh389/README.md

 _Note: Class activities are group but individual submissions are required for grading._

 1. In a small group up to 5 people, imagine you are a small _tech_ startup.
 Then:
-   1. List the group members below.
+   1. List the group members below
-   List the group members below.
+   - List the group members below.
-Jorge T
+- Jorge T
-Jesus CM
+- Jesus CM
-Bao H
+- Bao H
-Mustafa A
+- Mustafa A
-Logan P
+- Logan P
-Jackie W
+- Jackie W

    2. Pick a president and write their name below.
    Logan P